asankov/the-practice-of-programming/chapter-7/README.md

 ## Supplementary Reading

-- Software - Practice and Experience
+- _Software - Practice and Experience_ by Jon Bentley and Doug McIlroy
-- Programming Pearls by Jon Bentley
+- _Programming Pearls_ by Jon Bentley
-- More Programming Pearls by Jon Bentley
+- _More Programming Pearls_ by Jon Bentley
-- Inner Loops by Rick Booth
+- _Inner Loops_ by Rick Booth
-- Computer Organization and Design: The Hardware/Software Interface by John Hennesy and David Patterson
+- _Computer Organization and Design: The Hardware/Software Interface_ by John Hennesy and David Patterson